macagua/django-localflavor-ve/README.rst

   * A field that validates as Venezuelan phone postal code.
   * A Select widget that uses a list of Venezuelan regions as its choices.
   * A Select widget that uses a list of Venezuelan states as its choices.
-  * A Select widget that uses a list of Venezuelan municipalities as its choices.

 Tested
 ======